 |Mechanical translational||Translational velocity||Force|

-Generally, the product of each pair of Across and Through variables associated with a domain is power (energy flow in watts).
-The exceptions are magnetic domain (where the product of mmf and flux is not power, but energy), and the thermodynamic domains (gas, moist air, thermal liquid, and two-phase fluid), where products of variable pairs are not power.
+In the electrical, hydraulic, mechanical rotational, mechanical translational, and thermal domains, the product of each pair of Across and Through variables associated with a domain is power (energy flow in watts).
+In all other fluid domains (gas, moist air, isothermal liquid, thermal liquid, and two-phase fluid), as well as the magnetic domain, products of variable pairs are not power.
 These result in a pseudo-bond graph.

 Through and Across variables associated with all the energy flows form the basis of the mathematical model of the block.